Leuchtfeuer/auth0-for-typo3/README.md

 ### Command Controller ###
 There is one command controller available which takes care of your backend users.
-A user, that is removed from Auth0 or which access has expired will be disabled or removed from the TYPO3 database.
+A user that is removed from Auth0 or who's access has expired will be disabled or removed from the TYPO3 database.

-You have following options:
+You have the following options:
 <table>
   <tr>
     <th>Method</th>